nulladmin1/wakanix/README.md

 # WakaNix

-Manage Wakatime using the WakaNix nixosModule and homeManagerModule
+Manage Wakatime using the WakaNix homeManagerModule

 ## Usage